h3rb/page/README.md

  4. Create a file in it called Page.php and add one line: include_once '/path/to/page/folder/core/Page.php';

-You may have to adjust the first few lines of your actual core/Page.php to reflect this path difference, where you see include_all and include_once related to the core, but it should be fine since at this point it is relative to the included core/Page.php file.
+You may have to adjust the first few lines of your actual core/Page.php to reflect this path difference, where you see include_all and include_once related to the core, but it should be fine since at this point it is relative to the included `core/Page.php` file.

-If you've manually included any modules, you'll have to add /path/to/page/folder/
+If you've manually included any modules, you'll have to add `/path/to/page/folder/`

 Upcoming features
 ---

-One day I will implement PORM, which will facilitate database seeding and schema migration features to make life easier.
-You will be able to create an entire description of a database in a specialized text file (it will look like class declarations in C++ / Java), and convert that to a JSON tree (which you could also read from a file) and then feed that to a PORM class constructor, and attempt to deploy the database, or migrate it using PORM->Deploy() (where migration will add missing table columns, and modify existing columns detecting the old type first)
+One day I will further implement Pown, which will facilitate database seeding and schema migration features to make life easier.
+You will be able to create an entire description of a database in a specialized text file (it will look like class declarations in C++ / Java), and convert that to a JSON tree (which you could also read from a file) and then feed that to a Pown class constructor, and attempt to deploy the database, or migrate it using `$orm->Deploy()` (where migration will add missing table columns, and modify existing columns detecting the old type first)

 _Thoughts_